blynkkk/blueprints/Asset Tracker/README.md

 Name: batt_charge
 Web widgets: Label
 Mobile widgets: Label Display / Value Display
-Note: The valie is "no battery" when no battery is connected, otherwise 0.0 to 100.0 where a larger value is better.
+Note: The value is "no battery" when no battery is connected, otherwise 0.0 to 100.0 where a larger value is better.

 **6. Datastream V11 - Cellular Connection Strenght**
 Name: cell_strength